Ailantha

 Of course there was no arguing his logic, but he was bandying about the proposition of breaking the most primordial of taboos.
 To James my using the men's room may have been sensible, but to me it was unthinkable.

-And so it remained until a few years ago when I was out at a restaurant with my daughter Claire, who had just returned from a year of working in the jungle in Nicaragua.
+And so it remained until a few years ago when I was out at a restaurant with my daughter, who had just returned from a year of working in the jungle in Nicaragua.

 At one point she and I headed back to the ladies' room together to find that it was of the single-occupancy variety and occupied.
-Claire said, "Oh well," and stepped over to the men's room.
+My daughter said, "Oh well," and stepped over to the men's room.

 "What are you doing?!"
 I cried.